Editorial by Industrial Quick Search

 Air Receiver Tanks

-Stainless steel is usually smooth and slightly reflective, but in some instances, its surface is grainy or is brushed in one direction.
-These varying profiles are called surface finishes.
-An important characteristic of surface finish is surface roughness.
-This is the deviation of microscopic peaks and troughs from the ideal surface of a metal.
-The type of surface finish and the surface roughness are important specifications for stainless steel tanks since they affect moisture retention and material adhesion on the tank‘s surface.
+Stainless steel typically features a smooth and slightly reflective surface, though it can also have a grainy or brushed texture in certain applications.
+These different profiles are known as surface finishes.
+Surface roughness is a key characteristic, representing the deviation of microscopic peaks and valleys from the ideal surface.
+The choice of surface finish and roughness is crucial for stainless steel tanks as it influences moisture retention and material adhesion on the tank's surface.

 • Mill Finish: